ece396-source-separation/ece396-source-separation.github.io/index.md

 <audio controls>
 <source src="assets/audio/mixed-sable.wav" type="audio/wav">Your browser does not support the audio element.</audio>

-Finally, we can run the audio through the network and denerate two mixtures:
+Finally, we can run the audio through the network and generate two mixtures:

 <audio controls>
 <source src="assets/audio/mixed-sable_est1.wav" type="audio/wav">Your browser does not support the audio element.</audio>